Wine-Searcher

-Wine-Searcher is a web search engine enabling users to locate the price and availability of a given wine, whiskey, spirit or beer globally, and be directed to a business selling the alcoholic beverage.
+Wine-Searcher is a vertical search engine enabling users to locate the price and availability of a given wine, whiskey, spirit or beer globally, and be directed to a business selling the alcoholic beverage.
 There are also both Wine-Searcher and WhiskeySearcher mobile apps for iOS and Android.

-As of October 2022, Wine-Searcher had approximately 15 million wine, beer and spirit listings from around 30,000 active stores and businesses, across 126 countries in 83 currencies.
+As of November 2024, Wine-Searcher had approximately 20 million wine, beer and spirit listings across 126 countries in more than 80 currencies.
+It takes listings from around 38,000 stores and producers globally.

 Income is derived from advertising, paid access to professional content, and providing access to market data and insight.

 Additional Features

 Scores and tasting notes from critics are offered on the site.
 Wine-Searcher also contains an encyclopedia, which covers grape varieties, product categories, producer profiles, vintage reports and wine regions.

 The Wine-Searcher and WhiskySearcher apps also offer a label-recognition tool.
 Users can take a photo of a label to find out more about prices and availability, including nearby stores to current location.

 On the website and apps, users can save the details of products they have tried or purchased, or create a wish list.
 They can give products ratings (1 to 5 stars) and upload reviews.